 “I do remember (very early on) looking through endless fabulously sexy and inspiring photos of Bianca Beauchamp taken by Martin Perrault and wishing that one day I would find a muse like her.
-I’m still seeking my own Bianca, and if she’s out there I’d love to meet her!
+I’m still seeking my own Bianca.
+If she’s out there I’d love to meet her!

-“In addition to shoots with friends/models/performers that I’ve met through the scene, I’ve also shot with partners.
+“In addition to shoots with friends, models and performers that I’ve met through the scene, I’ve also shot with partners.

 “Many of them have been fairly keen to be photographed, and one in particular was pretty active as a model (plus had a following on Instagram etc).

 “So we had a great symbiosis doing many shoots over the time that we were together, and quite a few since.
 We both still repost our images from time to time.”